Skip to main content

 Data planeTraffic processingRuns APISIX/OpenResty, executes routes and plugins; stateless, config synced from the control plane

-The dashboard (the management UI/API) is not self-contained — a fully functional control plane needs the following.
+The Dashboard management UI and API require these components for a fully functional control plane.
 The first three are systemd services from the RPM bundle; the rest are prerequisites you provide.

 ComponentProvided byRequiredPurpose